 If you double up and get a quick-drying waterproof pair of camp shoes, then they can be excellent for river crossings.
 Just down your pack, change your shoes and cross that river.
 Once on the other side, you can put your dry boots back on safe in the knowledge that you won’t have to trudge on in wet boots.

-While everybody’s needs are different, there are a few common features of camp sandals and shoes that you should use to gauge whether a particular pair is appropriate for you.
+While everybody’s needs are different, there are a few common features of camp shoes that you should use to gauge whether a particular pair is appropriate for you.
 Taking some time to understand the following features and comparing them to your needs should help you rank which elements of a product are more important and applicable to your needs

 If you intend on giving your feet (and legs) some respite at the end of the day, it’s probably best not to burden them with a pair of camp shoes that feel like you’re trailing two cannonballs along.

 Typically you would expect a pair of camp shoes to weigh less than 14 ounces per pair, and often substantially less than this.
 Sandals will tend to be more towards the upper end of this (rough) scale) and the newer mesh water shoes towards the lower end.